Derby Diary #1

 Where it all started, way, way back when:

 Ever heard the term “Packing the Mail”?

-The mighty Mongol Derby is a recreation of Chinggis Khan’s empire hustling supply routes. Örtöös (check points) were manned by nomadic families who lived along these routes and provided food, shelter, and fresh horses for the Mongolian army messengers.
-The Mongolian army was famous for traveling at high speeds atop their tough-as-nails horses, so these messengers needed to be faster.
-Urgent messages were known to travel at speeds of 200–300 kilometers (120–190 mi) per day.
+The mighty Mongol Derby is a recreation of Chinggis Khan’s empire-hustling supply routes. Örtöös (check points) were manned by nomadic families who lived along these routes and provided food, shelter and fresh horses for the Mongolian army messengers.
+The Mongolian army was famous for travelling at high speeds atop their tough-as-nails horses, so these messengers needed to be faster.
+Urgent messages were known to travel at speeds of 200–300 kilometres (120–190 mi) per day.

-The Mongol Derby is a 1,000kms (600+ Miles) multi-horse adventure race, which partners with over 500 traditional Mongolian nomadic horse herders, 1,500 horses, and a team of both local and international veterinarians, medics, event managers, translators, drivers, and HQ crew.
-Together, with 45 international equestrians, we retrace the hoof prints of these ancient messengers.
+The Mongol Derby is a 1,000km (600+ Miles) multi-horse adventure race, which partners with over 500 traditional Mongolian nomadic horse herders, 1,500 horses and a team of both local and international veterinarians, medics, event managers, translators, drivers and HQ crew.
+Together, with 45 odd international equestrians, we retrace the hoof prints of these ancient messengers.